 You don’t have to settle for cheap contact lenses and low-quality brands to find savings on Lens.com.
 Popular brands include Acuvue, Biofinity, Biomedics, Dailies, and SofLens.
 You can also find over a dozen other brands such as:

 For lens categories, options include daily, weekly, and monthly disposables.
 Single-vision, toric lenses for astigmatism, bifocals and multifocals, RGP, and color lens types are available.
 Lens.com also carries novelty lenses for changing the appearance of your eyes.

 Lens.com also runs limited-time deals that often beat the competition.
-For example, one deal featured a 90-pack of Dailies AquaComfort Plus for $20.49 per box, down from $50.49 per box.
-In comparison, Walmart sells the same box for $62 per box, and Costco sells it for $44.93 per box.
+For example, one recent deal featured a 90-pack of Dailies AquaComfort Plus for $20.49 per box, down from $50.49 per box.
+In comparison, Walmart was selling the same box for $62 per box, and Costco was selling it for $44.93 per box.
 Granted, Walmart and Costco offer bulk shopping discounts, but Lens.com applies many sales even if you just buy one box.

 Plus, you can renew your prescription by taking a free 15-minute online eye exam.
 You have to be 18 to 55 years old to take the exam.
 Additionally, the exam only tests for vision sharpness by getting you to read letters from a distant laptop screen.
 The test doesn’t test your eye health and may only be appropriate for a relatively simple prescription.

 The primary downside of Lens.com is that U.S. shipping costs $9.95.

 In terms of vision coverage, Lens.com is an out-of-network provider for most vision care providers, so if you have vision care insurance, reimbursement shouldn’t be an issue.